Perverse sheaves of categories and some applications: Background on dg categories

-commutes up to homotopy. \end{lemma} \begin{proof} That the diagram above commutes up to homotopy means that there is a degree $-1$ element $g$ of $\mathscr{C}(F_1(a_1),F_2(b_2))$ so that
+commutes up to homotopy. \end{lemma} \begin{proof} That the diagram above commutes up to homotopy means that there is a degree $-1$ element $g$ of $\hom_\mathscr{C}(F_1(a_1),F_2(b_2))$ so that

 Therefore, by definition, $(\xi_1,\xi_2,g)$ is a closed, degree 0 homomorphism between $\alpha$ and $\beta$.
-Our claim is now that it is an isomorphism.
-Then one can follow the proof of \cite[Lemma 4.2]{bbb} to see that $(\xi_1,\xi_2,g)$ is a homotopy isomorphism if and only if $\xi_1$ and $\xi_2$ are homotopy isomorphisms. \end{proof}
+One can follow the proof of \cite[Lemma 4.2]{bbb} to see that $(\xi_1,\xi_2,g)$ is a homotopy isomorphism if and only if $\xi_1$ and $\xi_2$ are homotopy isomorphisms. \end{proof}